-rt expr
+rt expr [firstval secondval]

-This will measure the 10-90 percent rise or fall time of the edge contained in the interval.
+This will measure the rise or fall time of the edge contained in the interval.
+The optional following two numbers are the measurement thresholds, which default to 0.1 and 0.9 if not given.
 The reference start and final values are the values at the ends of the interval.

-These functions are also available in general expressions outside of the measure command: mmin, mmax, mpp, mavg, mrms, mpw, mrft.
-Each of these functions takes three arguments: (vector, scaleval1, scaleval2).
+These functions are also available in general expressions outside of the measure command:

+mmin, mmax, mpp, mavg, mrms, mpw, mrft, mrft2.

+Each of these functions other than mrft2 takes three arguments: (vector, scaleval1, scaleval2).
+The mrft2 function tackes the same arguments, but in addition accepts two additional real numbers representing the transition thresholds that would replace 0.1 and 0.9 used for rise/fall time measurement in the mrft function.
+The mrft2 function is otherwise identical to mrft.
 The two scale values frame the area of measurement.
 These must be chosen to isolate the feature of interest for rise/fall/width measurement.
 If not in range of the vector scale, the vector scale endpoints are assumed.